 This report outlines the need for and steps to remove regulatory barriers around natural refrigerants, using propane refrigerant (R290) as the primary example.
-The American Society of Heating Refrigeration and Air-Conditioning Engineers (ASHRAE) and Federal agencies, such as the Department of Energy (DOE), can play a positive role in advancing energy efficiency by expediting the regulatory reform necessary for the use of natural refrigerants.
+The American Society of Heating Refrigeration and Air-Conditioning Engineers (ASHRAE) and Federal agencies, such as the Department of Energy (DOE), can play in advancing energy efficiency and expediting the regulatory reform necessary for the use of natural refrigerants.
 This, in turn, will enable advancements in heat pump technology, drive economic growth in the manufacturing sector, and reduce consumer costs.

-Three primary natural refrigerants are appropriate for use in the HVAC&R sector - ammonia. carbon dioxide. and hydrocarbons.
-Ammonia is toxic and can only be used in specific applications.
-Unlike ammonia and carbon dioxide, hydrocarbons are a class that includes multiple refrigerants including isobutane (R600a) and propane (R290).
+Three primary natural refrigerants are appropriate for use in the HVAC&R sector - ammonia, carbon dioxide, and hydrocarbons.
+Unlike ammonia and carbon dioxide, hydrocarbons are a class that includes multiple refrigerants - including isobutane (R600a) and propane (R290).
 Hydrocarbon refrigerants are used in heat pumps worldwide-in Europe, Asia, and Australia-but allowable charge quantities prevent their practical use and manufacturing within the United States.
-The barriers to using hydrocarbon refrigerants in heat pumps in the United States are creating substantial costs to the US economy, impeding the ability of the US to decarbonize, restricting the US manufacturing sector, and forcing the use of another generation of synthetic refrigerants (hydrofluoro-olefins (HFOs)), which scientific studies indicate have the potential to contaminate drinking water.^{18,19}
+The barriers to using hydrocarbon refrigerants in heat pumps in the United States are creating substantial costs to the US economy, impeding the ability of the US to decarbonize, restricting the US manufacturing sector, and forcing the use of another generation of synthetic refrigerants (hydrofluoro-olefins (HFOs)), which scientific studies indicate have the potential to contaminate drinking water^{18,19} refrigerant systems.

-Hydrocarbons such as propane are widely used in the US for HVAC and cooking appliances.
-The volumes of fossil gases used for these purposes in homes and buildings are much larger than those required for selfcontained propane refrigerant systems.
 However, because natural hydrocarbon refrigerants are flammable, they require safety regulations to protect installers, technicians, and consumers.
 Unfortunately, these safety requirements are not adequately defined in the United States.
-In the US, UL 60335-2-40 diverges from the safety standard used in other parts of the world the International Electrotechnical Commission (IEC) standard - and does not prescribe pathways for the safe use of hydrocarbon refrigerants at charge limits that allow for the development of advanced heat pump technology.
+In the US, UL 60335-2-40 diverges from the safety standard used in other parts of the world - the International Electrotechnical Commission (IEC) standard - and does not prescribe pathways for the safe use of hydrocarbon refrigerants at charge limits that allow for the development of advanced heat pump technology.
 UL 60335-2-40, which prescribes the safe use of hydrocarbon refrigerants is incomplete because it does not distinguish between charge limits for indoor and outdoor installations or provide requirements for safety design features.
-While significant resources have been allocated to define pathways for using new HFO synthetic refrigerants in UL 60335-2-40, pathways for natural refrigerants have been overlooked.
-The safety requirements used in Europe, and outlined in IEC 60335-2-40 and EN 378, have been omitted from UL 60335-2-40.
-The DOE can fund a National Laboratory to analyze the safety requirements used worldwide and encourage UL to approve their use so US manufacturers can compete on the world stage using the best refrigerants.
+While significant resources have been allocated for defining pathways for using new HFO synthetic refrigerants in UL 60335-2-40, safety requirements in Europe outlined in IEC 60335-2-40 and EN 378 have not been analyzed or approved.
+The DOE can fund a National Laboratory to analyze the safety requirements used worldwide encourage UL to approve their use so US manufacturers can compete on the world stage using the best refrigerants.